wormhole-foundation/wormhole-docs/tutorials/messaging/cross-chain-contracts.md

     !!! note
         The `chains.json` file contains the configuration details for the Avalanche Fuji and Celo Alfajores TestNets.
 You can modify this file to add more networks if needed.

-2. **Set Up Provider and Wallet** - the scripts establish a connection to the blockchain using a provider and create a wallet instance using a private key.
-This wallet is responsible for signing the deployment transaction.
+2. **Set up provider and wallet** - the scripts establish a connection to the blockchain using a provider and create a wallet instance using a private key.
+This wallet is responsible for signing the deployment transaction

     === "`deploySender.js`"